What is Lightning Protection?

-Whether we talk about Early Streamer Emission (ESE) Lightning Arresters or convential forms of lightning protection, lightning arrestors or Franklin Rods, are just metal rods mounted on the top of a structure and then grounded using a series of conductors.
+Whether we talk about Early Streamer Emission (ESE) Lightning Arresters or convential forms of lightning protection such as Franklin Rods – they are mounted on the top of a structure and then grounded using a series of conductors.
 This system is intended to protect the structure by making lightning preferentially strike the lightning rod, instead of the strucure, allowing the dangerous electrical surge to be grounded by passing through the conductors and then the ground rod.

-Based on the class of protection for the structure, decided using a lightning risk assessment system, the lightning arrestor has a defined zone of protection.
-If any part of the structure goes is outside this zone of protection, more lightning protection in the form of Lightning Arresters, conductors, accessories and grounding equipment will be required.
+Based on the class of protection for the structure, decided using a lightning risk assessment system, the lightning arrestor has a defined zone or radius of protection.
+If any part of the structure is outside this zone of protection, more lightning protection in the form of Lightning Arresters, conductors, accessories and grounding equipment will be required.
 This would raise the overall cost of a project.

 How is Early Streamer Emission (ESE) different?

-Thus, in essence, ESE is advertised as a technologically superior lightning arrestor to the convential form of lightning protection because the upward leader is advertised as increasing the zone of protection thus allowing a structure to utilise fewer lightning arrestors and lowering the overall project cost.
+Thus, in essence, ESE is a technologically superior lightning arrestor to the convential form of lightning protection because the upward leader increases the zone of protection, thus allowing a structure to utilise fewer lightning arrestors and lowering the overall project cost.

 Are these Claims True?

-As IEC’s name implies, these international standards are drawn up through a consortium of industry professionals who look at all the available research.
-Despite ESE having been on the market for several decades, none of these major standards have recognised it.
 Lightning protection and earthing/grounding are important elements to keep in mind for any structure.
-Please carefully review the literature on the subject and make an informed decision that helps protect the people and the equipment inside your buildings.
+Please carefully review the academic literature on the subject and make an informed decision that helps protect the people and the equipment inside your buildings.

-Axis offers a full range of products for lightning protection and grounding/earthing systems that have been tested as per international standards.
+Axis offers a full range of products of ESE Lightning Protection & Conventional Lightning Protection and grounding/earthing systems that have been tested as per international standards.
 Please visit our website to learn more about them.

 To learn more about the standards for lightning protection and system design, you can watch our video on the subject or read our blogs.

-If you have any further questions or requirements, please feel free to ask us here or email us at email@example.com.
+If you have any further questions or requirements, please feel free to contact us.